 - Personal data is collected with due diligence and properly protected against access by unauthorised persons.

-- The user has the right to request access to, rectify, delete or limit processing; the right to object to the processing; the right to transfer data; the right to withdraw consent to the processing of personal data for a particular purpose, if the User previously gave such consent; the right to file a complaint with Piers Midwinter
+- The user has the right to request access to, rectify, delete or limit processing; the right to object to the processing; the right to transfer data; the right to withdraw consent to the processing of personal data for a particular purpose, if the User previously gave such consent; the right to file a complaint

 - As a teacher, I use students personal data to contact them about lessons etc

 - I am a teacher.
 So I have a very direct relationship with my clients